husnainli/titanic_chatbot/README.md

 ---

-## 🧠 Example Questions
+## 💬 Example Questions to Try

-Try these in the chatbot:
+Ask the chatbot:

 * "How many passengers survived?"
 * "What is the survival rate by gender?"
-* "Plot a pie chart of class distribution"
+* "Plot a bar chart of class distribution"
 * "Average age of survivors?"
 * "How many children were on board?"